jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## How to scale support?

-My talk today is all about the challenges around scaling support alongside customer growth.
+Today I want to talk about growing.

+As support people, growth can be a bit of a double-edged sword.
+On one hand, customer growth is exciting!
+More new people are using our tools and talking about our company.
+On the other hand, it means more inquiries, support tickets, and requests for "5 minutes" of our time.

-In early 2012, we launched a new set of customization features for videos in Wistia, and the customer uptake was really strong.
-So strong in fact, that we went from a slow trickle of support to a stream, to finally a monsoon.
+In early 2012, we launched at Wistia a new set of features, and the customer uptake was really strong.
+We went from a slow trickle of support to a monsoon.

-As support folks, how do we encourage and get excited about strong customer growth, without getting buried by the volume of support?

-As I see it, there are three options:

-## Piles and piles of money
+To scale support alongside growth, you've got three basic options:

+## 3 Options (Money, Broken Phone, NEW WAY)

 We could raise a bunch of money and hire lots of new folks to answer emails.

-## Broken phone?

 We could make it really hard for new users to contact us.

-## A NEW WAY

-Or, we could somehow scale the number of customers that can communicate with us at once.
+Or, we could somehow increase the number of customers that can communicate with us at once.
 We could create scalable, useful resources that customers can refer to again and again.